Blind Ptychography: Uniqueness and Ambiguities: Abstract

 \section{Abstract}

-Ptychography with an unknown mask and object is analyzed for general ptychographic schemes that allow the object parts to be strongly connected and admits an anchoring object part.
+Ptychography with an unknown mask and object is analyzed for general ptychographic measurement schemes that are strongly connected and possess an anchor.

-Under a mild mask phase constraint, it is proved that the masked object estimate must be the product of a block phase factor and the true masked object.
-Hence blind ptychographic ambiguities in general manifest in the undetermined block phases that can vary from block to block arbitrarily.
-This is the local uniqueness.
+Under a mild constraint on the mask phase, it is proved that the masked object estimate must be the product of a block phase factor and the true masked object.
+This local uniqueness manifests itself in the phase drift equation that determines the ambiguity at different locations connected by ptychographic shifts.

-The global uniqueness is proved for the mixing schemes that the block phases have an affine profile and that the object and mask can be simultaneously recovered up to a constant scaling factor and an affine phase factor.
+The proposed mixing schemes effectively connects the ambiguity throughout the whole domain such that a distinct ambiguity profile arises and consequently possess the global uniqueness that the block phases have an affine profile and that the object and mask can be simultaneously recovered up to a constant scaling factor and an affine phase factor.

-\commentout{ In the case of the lattice scheme, the block phases form an arithmetic progression.
-However, there are other inherent ambiguities: First, the raster grid pathology of degrees of freedom proportional to the squared stepsize and, second, an arithmetically progressing phase shift from block to block. }